National Pan-Hellenic Council

 Epsilon Omicron Chapter of Iota Phi Theta Fraternity, Inc. September 3rd, 2003

 NPHC chapters embrace a lifetime commitment philosophy and aim to assure the continuance of academic achievement, political awareness, and community service.
-We strongly encourage those interested in the Membership Intake process to contact the respective NPHC organizations for more information.
+Membership extends beyond the collegiate experience, creating lifelong connections and opportunities to serve and lead throughout one's life.

 Membership selection in NPHC is an individualized process that is different for each organization.
 Chapters choose the time when they will take new members.
 This process, known as intake, generally begins with an interest meeting followed by a period of membership education.
 The membership process culminates with initiation and a New Member Presentation, or "probate" show in which the organization's new members are revealed to the community.